Help! My Child is Gay!

 It’s going to be okay.
 There are so many horrible things in the world.
 Your child being gay is DEFINITELY not one of those things.

 Finally, love your child.
 That’s the best thing you can do.
-Love.
+Love your child.

-She also offers presentations to groups on this topic.
+She also offers presentations to groups on parenting topics.